|

 on the subject, that government really failed to address the metaphysical nut of the

+problem.
 Consciousness is the core issue.
 If the government hasnt realized this, it has kept

 itself out of the loop of possible understanding of the phenomena and what responses to